How Non-Traditional Meals (Like Brinner!) Can Help You Reach Your Goals

 “Brinner,” especially, can help my clients hit their goals, by giving them the option of a filling, fresh, hot meal at the end of the day that doesn’t require a lot of cooking time.
 Plus, an egg-based meal can make hitting macro goals extremely easy, by loading up on high-protein egg whites, scrambling in low-carb vegetables like spinach, and topping with reduced fat cheese.

 If you’re working on a health, weight loss, or physique goal, it’s important to remember that our beliefs around food are powerful.
 Concepts around what foods are “right” to eat for meals can influence us to eat poorly in the morning and too richly at night.
-I often hear clients sheepishly admit that they don’t cook well and an omelette is the best they can do.

 By turning these concepts upside-down and embracing non-traditional meal planning, we have the opportunity to eat in a way that helps us reach our health, weight loss, and physique goals with ease and convenience.